Portinari Altarpiece: Symbolism

 Hugo van der Goes's Altarpiece is considered to have some of the most complicated and hidden symbolism in any Nativity scene from the fifteenth century.
 The scenes of the Nativity and the Adoration of the Shepherds are seen in the central panels of the triptych, whereas in the background to the right side, is the scene of the Annunciation of the Shepherds.

 There are certain symbols in the painting that represent the devotion of the Eucharist.
 The angels in the central panel wear liturgical vestments.
 Those liturgical vestments are the same ones worn during the first Solemn High Mass by the assistant ministers.
 In the upper left part of the central panel as well as the lower right corner, are two angels wearing the liturgical cope that is worn traditionally by the archpriest in a first Solemn High Mass.
 There are two angels on the righthand side of the angel who is on his knees.
 Those two angels wear a Dalmatic cope, which is a short sleeved garment with slits going up the side.
 The Dalmatic is usually worn in Solemn High Masses by a Deacon or Subdeacon.
 In a Solemn High Mass, a linen alb is worn under the vestments of every assistant minister.
 The same linen alb is worn by every angel in the painting.
 The angel who is kneeling at the bottom left of the frame, wears a linen alb and a stole.
 The angel behind him, wears only the alb.
 The liturgical vestments of the angels together with the sheaf of wheat—also found in the central panel, create a symbol for the Eucharist.
 The vestments of the angels are created so that whoever is gazing at this altarpiece, is reminded of the holy sacrament that took place at the altar, where the triptych altarpiece would have been placed.
-There is one angel above the ox and donkey, that wears the darkest color robing looking almost like a shadow.
-This angel represents the presence and threat of Satan.
-The dark angel is in the air almost, as if he is flying away because of the arrival of Christ, symbolizing how Christ will vanquish all sin.
-The angel that represents Satan is also a representation of how Satan is always lurking with his temptations and sins, making Christ's future sacrifice necessary.
-However, the prayerfully joined hands of this angel and also his respectful bowing put that interpretation into question.
-The figure is perhaps represented intentionally with ambiguity.